-Call us on to start planning your vacation to The Goring or take a look at our itineraries to London
+Call us on 020 3993 4743 to start planning your holiday to The Goring or take a look at our itineraries to United Kingdom

 The Goring is possibly London's most quintessentially British hotel, located in Belgravia and around the corner from Buckingham Palace, the Goring offers that perfect blend of old-world English charm and fantastic attentive service.

 The Goring is still family owned, established by Otto Goring in 1910, and now run by Jeremy Goring over a century later.
 It was the first hotel in the world to offer attached bathrooms - and has always maintained a sense of innovation, ensuring it perfectly balances its Edwardian allure with all the modern amenities that you want from a luxury London hotel.
 All bedrooms and suites are unique, using an array of sumptuous fixtures and fittings.
 The Goring comes across as opulent, yet somehow understated and refined - something that is sometimes lost in newer hotels who think it is all about installing as many gold taps as they can; The Goring simply get it just right, and it feels very much like a home away from home.